-The Log Home Builders Association is a non-profit educational association that teaches average men and women how to build a log cabin.
+The Log Home Builders Association is an educational association that teaches average men and women how to build a log cabin.
 We do not work with commercial or “kit” builders, only owner-builders and others who are interested in building a “real” log home for themselves.

 We teach our own butt and pass method, which is perfectly suited to owner-builders with little or no experience.
 It’s fast and inexpensive and sturdy and requires a lot less skill than the various notched styles.
 Plus it doesn’t settle like kit houses do.
 The methods we teach are code-compliant and earthquake resistant enough to be built in every jurisdiction in the United States and the rest of the world.
 This method was largely developed by our (late) founder.